Our Lady of the Sacred Heart High School

 Women in the Trades Days 2024

-The number of women working as skilled workers is growing every day and Rosedale is training future women in the trades.
+The number of women working as skilled workers is growing every day and Rosedale Tech is training future women in the trades.
 These events are geared towards educating individuals of all ages on career opportunities in non-traditional fields.
-Participants may be eligible to apply for our Women in the Trades grant, worth up to $2,000More information about Women in The Trades days will be provided soon.
+You will have the opportunity to hear from industry leaders, shadow Rosedale Tech students, and learn about Rosedale's programs.
+Participants will receive a free lunch and a free t-shirt, and may be eligible to apply for our Women in the Trades grant, worth up to $2,000.

 Saint Vincent College (PA)